 Whisk the ingredients together vigorously with a fork.
 There should be no clumps whatsoever.
 Now pour the batter over your chicken and toss until all pieces are well covered.

 When the oil is hot enough, spread out your coated chicken pieces in a single layer.
 It is important to not crowd the pan, so work in batches if you must.
-Fry the chicken 2-3 minutes, until golden brown and lightly crispy.
+On medium-high heat fry the chicken 2-3 minutes, until golden brown and lightly crispy.
 Flip and repeat on the other side.

 Who needs gold when you can have this perfect golden chicken???
 Lol 😀